Free delivery ($40+) - Next day delivery in Montreal's fast zone

 Kraft:

-• Kraft is a type of durable paper made from chemically unbleached wood pulp, usually obtained from pine or spruce.
+• Kraft paper is a type of strong paper made from chemically unbleached wood pulp, usually obtained from pine or spruce.

-• It is known for its robustness and strength, making it suitable for various packaging applications.
+• It is known for its robustness and resistance, making it suitable for various packaging applications.

-• Kraft is often used to make bags, boxes and other food packaging because of its durability and natural look.
+• Kraft paper is often used for making bags, boxes and other food packaging because of its durability and natural appearance.

-The combination of these materials gives the bag the necessary resistance (kraft) and the necessary barriers (PLA) for the proper preservation of the coffee.
-Coffee is a fragile product, and direct contact with ambient air degrades its aromatic properties.
+The combination of these materials gives the bag the necessary strength (kraft paper) and the necessary barriers (PLA) for proper coffee preservation.
+Coffee is a delicate product, and direct contact with ambient air degrades its aromatic properties.

 The label is not compostable.

-“Compostable, but not really”, that’s our way to tell you both: “We don't have all the answers” and “We are doing our best, within the limits of our zone of control”.
+to tell you both: "We don't have all the answers" and "We are doing our best, within the limits of our area of control."

 Our bag is made of kraft paper, polylactic acid (PLA) and rice paper.
-All are biodegradable materials, that is to say they completely degrade under the action of micro-organisms (bacteria and fungi).
+All are biodegradable materials, meaning they completely degrade under the action of microorganisms (bacteria and fungi).

-Now, to determine if a biodegradable product is also compostable, it gets complicated...
+Now, determining whether a biodegradable product is also compostable is more complicated…

-The degradation process of compostable packaging differs depending on the type of material, the size and especially the number and diversity of the different barriers that compose it.
-However, our precious beans need several different layers to be optimally preserved (see question above).
-These essential barriers unfortunately lengthen the degradation process.
+• The degradation process of compostable packaging varies depending on the type of material, the size, and especially the number and diversity of the different barriers it contains.
+Our precious grains require several different layers for optimal preservation (see question above).
+Unfortunately, these essential barriers lengthen the degradation process.

-The brown bin was not set up to collect packaging, but food waste.
-Composting table scraps is very different from managing packaging.
-The first can compost in around twenty days, while the others can take months...
-Also, you do not obtain quality compost with a mound of containers.
-This is why many industrial composting facilities are removing so-called compostable packaging from their operations.
+• The brown bin wasn't introduced for collecting packaging, but food scraps.
+Composting food scraps is very different from managing packaging.
+The former can compost in about twenty days, while the latter can take months.
+Furthermore, you don't get quality compost from a pile of containers.
+That's why many industrial composting facilities remove so-called compostable packaging from their operations.

-In short, technically the bag is really compostable.
-But in reality, it may not be composted, depending on the facility where it ends up.
-Believe us, we are the first to be frustrated!
+• In short, technically the bag is indeed compostable.
+But in reality, it might not be composted, depending on the facility where it ends up.
+Believe us, we're the first to be frustrated by this!

 So what should you do with your "compostable, but not really" bag?
 See the next question.